bxdoan/bxdoan/README.md

 <div align="center">

-> The future belongs to those who believe in the beauty of their dreams.
+> Success usually comes to those who are too busy to be looking for it.

-> — Eleanor Roosevelt —
+> — Henry David Thoreau —

 </div>